 Before we get into that, let's first talk about what zero point foods are and why they are important.
 Instead of weight watchers being a “diet plan” it's actually retraining your relationship with food.
-WW is a lifestyle change and zero point foods help you learn what healthy eating patterns look like.
+Weight Watchers is a lifestyle change and zero point foods help you learn what healthy eating patterns look like.
 According to their website, ZeroPoint foods are actually zero points because they should be your go-to foods.
 They are the nutritious grocery shopping must grabs because they lay the foundation for healthy eating.
+Recently there were changes for Weight Watchers in 2023 that altered what foods are now considered zero points.

 Are Zero Point Foods REALLY Zero Points?